 Similarly, consider how your piece can be optimised for Google featured snippets.
 These are the text boxes that appear at the top of Google search results when you search for a question.
 To earn a snippet, try to include the question itself in the H1 or H2 of your copy, then go on to answer it clearly and succinctly in one or two sentences.

-The advantage of writing copy that going to be hosted on your company’s own website, social channels, or newsletter is that it gives your brand the chance to be unapologetically ‘you’.
+The advantage of writing copy that is going to be hosted on your company’s own website, social channels, or newsletter is that it gives your brand the chance to be unapologetically ‘you’.
 The copy on your channels offers your business the perfect opportunity to demonstrate your unique personality and values, something that is more important than ever to increasingly discerning customers.
-So, make sure you don’t waste this opportunity with bland or generic copy.
+So, make sure you don’t waste this opportunity with bland or generic copywriting.